abdougui/Mass-Telegram-Scrapper-and-Adder/README.md

 ## Note
 - **Important:** Be cautious when scraping or adding users to groups.
 Ensure you have the necessary permissions and follow Telegram's guidelines and terms of service.
+## Support

+If this script helps you, consider buying me a coffee!
+BTC Wallet Address: 15qXYLEjYCc3aNNV9VYyVed8KFoJfPGMtE

 ---